DisyInformationssysteme/cadenza-analytics-python/docs/intro.md

 # Quick Start

-Here is a complete, minimal example of a Data Extension that echoes the input data back to Cadenza:
+Here is a complete, minimal example of a Data Extension that echoes the input data back to disy Cadenza:

 ```python
 import cadenzaanalytics as ca